Blinken urges Israel-Palestinian calm as violence soars

 Blinken said it is imperative for both sides to work to de-escalate tensions that have soared since last week in what he called “a new and horrifying surge in violence” that has prompted severe responses from each.

-“It is the responsibility of everyone to takes steps to calm tensions, rther to inflame them,” he said, “That is the only way to halt the rising tide of violence that has taken too many lives, too many Israelies, too many Palestinians.
+“It is the responsibility of everyone to takes steps to calm tensions, rather than to inflame them,” he said, “That is the only way to halt the rising tide of violence that has taken too many lives, too many Israelis, too many Palestinians.

 On Monday, shortly before Blinken’s arrival, the Palestinian Health Ministry said Israeli forces killed a Palestinian man in the flashpoint city of Hebron, bringing the toll of Palestinians killed in January to 35.